 When approaching the lens surface use the brush with a very light passing pressure.
 Do not press the brush hairs into the surface of the lens or mirror so that the brush flattens out since doing so could cause hard contaminants such as a sand particle to drag along the surface thereby scratching the microns-thin optical coatings.
 Also avoid touching any brush or having it come into contact with oils or smear stains such as eyelash oils or fingerprints; this will contaminate the brush and may spread the contaminant.

-Staticmaster brushes may be cleaned with a mild soap water solution, and rinsed.
+Staticmaster or camel hair brushes may be cleaned with a clear (not colored) mild soap water solution, and rinsed.
 Or with alcohol.

-- WIPE: Procure sterile unbleached white 100 per cent natural cotton balls or fine linen cloth.
-These may be purchased at a drug store or science supply house.
-The cotton balls average about 1 inch in diameter but these may be too large for small, or hard to reach surfaces such as an eyepiece field lens.
-And so for instances where the large cotton swab is too cumbersome we suggest the use of a "Q-Tip" cotton swab.
+- WIPE: Procure unbleached white 100 per cent natural cotton balls, a professional grade lens cleaning tissue, or a fine linen cloth.
+The cotton balls may be easiest to source as these may be purchased at a drug store.
+The cotton balls average about 1 inch in diameter but these may be too large for some small, or hard to reach surfaces such as an eyepiece field lens.
+For instances where the large cotton swab is too cumbersome we suggest you employ a "Q-Tip" cotton swab.

-If there appears to be no grease or oils on the lens then you might not require a detergent cleaner and you may then proceed with water.
+If there appears to be no fingerprints, grease, or oils on the lens then you might not require a detergent cleaner and may then proceed with water.
 Dispense clean water (ideally distilled water, or detergent lens cleaner described below) onto the cotton.
-Wet it just so that the ball is able to glide across the surface to be cleaned; among the more important concerns when cleaning multi-lens systems such as eyepieces is that excess liquid may run off the lens surface and flow under a retaining ring and disperse in between the lenses.
+Lightly spray the surface of the cotton ball that will contact the lens; among the more important concerns when cleaning multi-lens systems such as eyepieces is that if you put too much fluid onto the cotton the excess may run off the lens surface and flow under a retaining ring and disperse in between the lenses.
 Excess liquid may run into other areas of a system and promote rust, lens staining, or other adverse effects.
+Dampen the cotton just so that the cotton ball is able to glide across the surface to be cleaned.

-Gently pass the damp cotton ball or cloth across the surface.
-Allow the attraction of the liquid or the weight of the damp ball to apply the pressure on the lens surface.
+Gently pass the damp cotton ball or cloth across the surface allowing the attraction of the liquid or the weight of the damp ball to apply the pressure on the lens surface.
 This gentle gliding action across the surface will reduce the possibility of pressing particles into the coating, thereby causing scratches.
-After each short pass rotate the cotton ball to a clean face (one that has not been touched with your fingers), or replace the cotton ball with a fresh dampened one; this is to minimize the risk of spreading oils or dirt along the surface.
+After each short pass rotate the cotton ball to a clean face (one that has not been touched with your fingers), or replace the cotton ball with a fresh dampened one as this will minimize the risk of spreading oils or dirt along the surface.

 If particles of the cotton balls remain on the lens these may be blown off with air or gas pressure, or brushed off with a clean soft brush.